 But just in case you missed our spectacular Christmas newsletter article packed with 56 content ideas, here’s a quick list of Valentine’s Day email campaign ideas and suggestions to inspire you.

-💐 Warm-up your Valentine audience before your big proposal
+💐 Send Valentine’s Day preview emails to warm-up your audience before your big proposal

 Put your subscribers in a Valentine’s shopping state of mind with early nudges such as coming soon announcements and sneak peeks of seasonal products.
 You can also leak the details of upcoming menus or entertainment coming to your venue for Valentine’s Day.